 Hundreds of years ago, in Southern Thailand, people lived in unison with nature and animals and believed in the power of spirits - especially ancestor spirits.
 These beliefs still exist today.

-- And even seems to be having a revitalization the last years.
-Maybe it is a longing back for the secret and sacred in contrast to the Buddhist awakening and the Christian and Islamic stiffness.
+Old spirits beliefs remain steadfast among the south Thai’s along with Theravada Buddhism, Christianity, and Islamism.
+It even seems to have undergone resuscitation in recent years.
+Maybe it is a longing for the secret and sacred in contrast to the Buddhist awakening and the Christian and Islamic stiffness.